Super Lawyers

 Nursing Home Experts: Nurses and Administrators (doctors listed above)

 • Kathleen Anne Hill-O’Neill: A gerontological nurse practitioner who teaches at the University of Pennsylvania.
 She has been named as an expert over 100 times, mostly on issues related to the appropriate standard of care for a nursing home nurse.
-She has testified extensively in failure to monitor and treat bed sores cases in cases all over the country including Florida, Pennsylvania, Arizona, and Illinois.
-She has conducted nursing home investigations for the U.S. Department of Justice.
+She has testified extensively in failure to monitor and treat bed sores cases in cases all over the country, including Florida, Pennsylvania, Arizona, and Illinois.
+She has conducted investigations into nursing homes for the U.S. Department of Justice.

 • Ellen Ullmann: A Florida-based nurse who testifies in assisted living abuse and neglect cases.

-• Cathryn H. Winslow: Maryland clinical nurse that provides life care plans and catastrophic injury case management.
+• Cathryn H. Winslow: A Maryland clinical nurse who provides life care plans and catastrophic injury case management.

 OB/GYN